Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Chest pass (perform the exercise standing on one leg to improve balance and coordination)

-• 3 touch Russian twist to side throw (increase the intensity by elevating feet)
+• 3-touch Russian twist to side-throw (increase the intensity by elevating feet)

 • Side throws (against a wall or with a partner)

-• Underhand throw (forwards throw)
+• Underhand throw (forward throw)

-• Standing backwards throw for distance
+• Standing backwards, throw for distance

 • Vertical toss for height